curvefi/curve-assets/README.md

 1. This is the base url: `https://cdn.jsdelivr.net/gh/curvefi/curve-assets/`
 2. Append to it the relative path of any icon in this repository: for example, for the CRV icon on Ethereum: `images/assets/0xd533a949740bb3306d119cc777fa900ba034cd52.png`
 3. That's it, you can serve icon anywhere you want with the complete url: for example, for the CRV icon: [`https://cdn.jsdelivr.net/gh/curvefi/curve-assets/images/assets/0xd533a949740bb3306d119cc777fa900ba034cd52.png`](https://cdn.jsdelivr.net/gh/curvefi/curve-assets/images/assets/0xd533a949740bb3306d119cc777fa900ba034cd52.png)

+## Refreshing a token icon after updating it

+The jsDelivr CDN regularly updates its cache to reflect any changes made to your icon, so no action is needed.
+If you desire to update it right away after changing it, you may use jsDelivr's cache purging: https://www.jsdelivr.com/tools/purge

+Enter the url of the icon you want to update (as explained above) and click "Purge".